Anx450z/Anx450z/README.md

 ---
 ## Interests and Aspirations

-- 👀 I’m interested in Rails, Ruby, React, TypeScript, Python.
+- 👀 I’m interested in Rails, Ruby, React and other web technologies.
 - 🌱 Continuously improving my skills on Ruby on Rails, React.
 - 💞️ I’m looking to collaborate on web applications.
 - 📦 3D artist :<a href="https://sketchfab.com/anx450z">Sketchfab</a>